Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Dynamic Portfolio Choice in Estimated Diffusion Markets with Latent Parameter Uncertainty

 The $\theta$-blind constraint makes \eqref{eq:ex-ante-optimization-new} strictly harder than solving a separate control problem for each fixed $\theta$, since the latter yields a $\theta$-indexed full-information family.
 Ex--ante averaging in \eqref{eq:ex-ante-objective} can also create gradient cancellation across heterogeneous parameter draws when one attempts to learn a single global policy end-to-end.
 While an $\mathcal{F}_t^{\mathrm{obs}}$-adapted policy could, in principle, filter $\theta$ online and solve a belief-state control problem (see, e.g., \citet{bensoussan1985optimal,pham2017dynamic}), we do \emph{not} pursue that formulation here.

 Approximating the outer expectation in \eqref{eq:ex-ante-objective} amounts to sampling $\theta\sim q$ \emph{inside the simulator} (once per trajectory or once per update), running \eqref{eq:general-model-S}--\eqref{eq:general-model-Y} under that frozen draw, and updating a $\theta$-blind feedback policy to perform well \emph{on average} over such draws.
-This is the setting targeted by the simulation-based PG--DPO and P--PGDPO methods developed in Section~\ref{sec:pgdpo-uncertainty}.
+This is the setting targeted by the simulation-based DPO and PG--DPO methods developed in Section~\ref{sec:pgdpo-uncertainty}.

 \paragraph{Decision-time commitment and (optional) plug-in replanning.} Throughout, we treat $q(d\theta)$ as an exogenous \emph{decision-time} input and keep it fixed over the trading horizon $[0,T]$: within a single run, we do not update $q$ using newly observed returns or additional data, and we do not hedge against future changes of the uncertainty description.
 If the decision is revisited at a later calendar time $t_0\in(0,T)$, we interpret this as starting a \emph{new} decision-time problem on the remaining horizon with an externally supplied law $q_{t_0}$.